labor-digital/asset-building/documentation/Config-v2.md

 For this reason you create an app with an entrypoint and specify it's output directory / file name.

+You can also set an optional displayname of each app for the output
 ```
 "labor": {
   "builderVersion": 2,